khalid-el-masnaoui/docker-notes/BEST-PRACTISES.md

 ##### Don't expose unnecessary ports

 Exposing container ports unnecessarily (using the `-p` or `--port` flag for `docker run`) can increase your attack surface by allowing external processes to probe inside the container.
 Only ports which are actually needed by the containerized application (typically those listed as Dockerfile `EXPOSE` instructions) should be opened.

+##### Don't start containers in privileged mode

+Using [privileged mode](https://docs.docker.com/engine/reference/commandline/run/#privileged) (`--privileged`) is a security risk that should be avoided unless you’re certain it’s required.
+Containers that run in privileged mode are granted _all_ available Linux capabilities and have some cgroups restrictions lifted.
+This allows them to achieve almost anything that the host machine can.

+Containerized apps very rarely require privileged mode.
+It’s typically only useful when you’re running an application that needs full access to your host or the ability to manage other Docker containers.